The 5 flag theory and how to smartly navigate the world as a global citizen

 With a bit of clever planning and flexibility on your part, you can navigate the world, its systems and regulations in a way that can ultimately benefit you and provide greater freedom and security.

-One such strategic approach to living as a global citizen is known as the 5 Flag Theory.
+One such strategic approach to living as a global citizen is known as the 5 Flag Theory or 5 Flags to Freedom.

 The five flag theory presents a framework for maximising personal freedom, financial security, and global mobility by leveraging different countries for specific advantages.